scaleoutsean/awesome-solidfire/README.md

 #### CLI

 - SolidFire has two fully functional CLI's - PowerShell & Python
-- Current releases: free download for registered users from [https://mysupport.netapp.com/site/tools](https://mysupport.netapp.com/site/tools) (search for 'element' in Tools).
-Works with PowerShell 6 and 7 on Win/Lin/OS X on x64 architecture.
+- Current releases: download with `pip` (Python 3 and 2) and `Install-Module` (PowerShell), or Github, or (for registered users) from [https://mysupport.netapp.com/site/tools](https://mysupport.netapp.com/site/tools) (search for 'element' in Tools)
 - Older releases (work fine with latest Element, but connect to older API endpoints and use older API version):
   - SolidFire [PowerShell Tools (Win/Lin)](https://github.com/solidfire/PowerShell) for the x86_64 architecture.
-It's not (yet) officially supported, but module `SolidFire.Core` has been field-tested and found to work on ARM64 (PowerShell 6) and with PowerShell 7 (Ubuntu 18.04)
+It's not officially supported, but module `SolidFire.Core` has been field-tested and found to work on ARM64 (PowerShell 6) and with PowerShell 7 (Ubuntu 18.04)
   - SolidFire [Python CLI (Win/Lin/OS X)](https://github.com/solidfire/solidfire-cli)

 #### SolidFire/Element Software Development Kits (SDKs)